 Which of the three spaces is your favorite?

 I’m still really glad we went with the lime green paint and bright colored pillows on these chairs.

 There’s just something about pops of color that make a space fun for me!

-On the far end Chris built out the corner of the deck where the second rhododendron was to make the deck rectangular and then built and installed a 12′ wood counter-top for prepping/serving food alongside the grill.
+This is the side where Chris built out the corner of the deck and built and installed the 12′ wood counter-top for prepping/serving food alongside the grill.

 I LOVE the color of the stain and the “X” legs give it a simple farmhouse style too. 🙂